Situationship or relationship? How to tell what you’re actually in

 Red flags: What to watch out for

-Even if they feel good and safe,” says the founder of Integrity Dating, Neelam Verma, if they’re not the partner you’re seeking, it’s time to release them.”
+Even if they feel good and safe,” says the founder of Integrity Dating, Neelam Verma, “if they’re not the partner you’re seeking, it’s time to release them.”

 How to end a situationship

 Remember, ending a relationship that doesn’t line up with your values and desires is an act of self-love.
-So don’t feel guilty for prioritizing your happiness and setting boundaries for the type of connection you deserve.
+So don’t feel guilty for prioritizing your happiness and setting boundaries for the type of connection you feel you deserve.

 How to get over a situationship